#!/usr/bin/env python

 The type of structure to return.

-If `return_type=pdag` or `return_type=cpdag`: a partially directed structure is returned.
+If `return_type=pdag` or `return_type=cpdag`: a partially directed structure

 If `return_type=dag`, a fully directed structure is returned if it